giantswarm/docs/src/content/getting-started/observability/logging/disable/index.md

 Since releases 19.1.0, cluster created on the Giant Swarm platform benefits from our logging stack which allow us to provide you with 24/7 support to ensure best quality of service.

-Each components logs deployed in the `kube-system` and `giantswarm` namespaces as well as kubernetes and machine audit logs are collected by our managed `promtail` pods and sent to a Loki instance running in your management cluster.
+Logs of components deployed in the `kube-system` and `giantswarm` namespaces, as well as Kubernetes and node audit logs are collected by managed `promtail` pods and sent to a Loki instance running in your management cluster.
 You can access its logs by accessing our managed Grafana.

 ## Why would I like to disable logging?